DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 a.
 Find the probability no vehicles arrive in 10 minutes.
 b.
 Find the probability that at least 5 minutes will pass before the next arrival.
 c.
 Find the probability that the next vehicle will arrive between 2 and 10 minutes from now.
 d.
 Find the probability that at least 7 minutes will pass before the next arrival, given that 2 minutes have already passed.
 Compare this answer to part (b).
-This is an example of the memoryless property of the exponential distribution.
+This is an example of the memory-less property of the exponential distribution.
 e.
 Fill in the blank.
 There is a probability of 90% that the next vehicle will arrive within __ minutes.
 This value is known as the 90% percentile of the random variable.
 f.
 Use the function `stripplot()` to visualize the arrival of 30 vehicles using a random sample from the appropriate exponential distribution.

 2. Suppose time until computer errors on the F-35 follows a Gamma distribution with mean 20 hours and variance 10.

 a.
 Find the probability that 20 hours pass without a computer error.
 b.
 Find the probability that 45 hours pass without a computer error, given that 25 hours have already passed.
-Does the memoryless property apply to the Gamma distribution?
+Does the memory-less property apply to the Gamma distribution?
 c.
 Find $a$ and $b$: There is a 95% probability time until next computer error will be between $a$ and $b$. (note: technically, there are many answers to this question, but find $a$ and $b$ such that each tail has equal probability.)